JennEYoon/deep-learning/gen-ai-llm/clone2/Week-3/Week-3_Quiz.md

 - [ ] Reduced memory footprint for the model
 - [x] Improve relevance and accuracy of responses

-**8.** What is a correct definition of Program-aided Language (PAL) models? (don't know)
+**8.** What is a correct definition of Program-aided Language (PAL) models?
-- [x] Models that offload computational tasks to other programs.
+- [x] Models that offload computational tasks to other programs. connectiong to code interpreter, search app, etc.
 - [ ] Models that integrate language translation and coding functionalities.
 - [ ] Models that assist programmers in writing code through natural language interfaces.
 - [ ] Models that enable automatic translation of programming languages to human languages.

 **9.** Which of the following best describes the primary focus of ReAct?
 - [ ] Investigating reasoning abilities in LLMs through chain-of-thought prompting.
-- [ ] Studying the separate topics of reasoning and acting in LLMs.
+- [ ] correct - Studying the separate topics of reasoning and acting in LLMs.
+Reasoning + Action combining
 - [ ] Exploring action plan generation in LLMs.
-- [x] Enhancing language understanding and decision making in LLMs.
+- [x] Enhancing language understanding and decision making in LLMs. wrong

-**10.** What is the main purpose of the LangChain framework?  (to verify)
+**10.** What is the main purpose of the LangChain framework?
 - [x] To chain together different components and create advanced use cases around LLMs, such as chatbots, Generative Question-Answering (GQA), and summarization.
 - [ ] To evaluate the LLM's completions and provide fast prototyping and deployment capabilities.
 - [ ] To connect with external APIs and datasets and offload computational tasks.
+      Also true, but chaining components it the main functions, and building complex LLM apps.
 - [ ] To provide prompt templates, agents, and memory components for working with LLMs.